PsyTeachR/mcs-conv/docs/16-regression.md

 Returning to the issue of normality, all of the other assumptions have been met and the qqplot suggests that any deviation from normality is very mild.
 Based upon this evidence, it seems justified to proceed with the original regression.

-## Activity 9: Power and effect size
+## Regression Activity 9: Power and effect size

 First we can calculate the minimum effect size we were able to detect given the sample size and design of the study using `pwr.f2.test()`.
 As usual, we fill in all the information we have and set the effect size argument, in this case `f2`, to `NULL`.